 Our card shows the 1908 Olympic marathon, held at White City, and that was the first time that what would eventually become the standard distance of twenty-six miles, three hundred and eighty five yards was used - though it was not until the Paris Olympics of 1924 that it became the only distance ever to be used again.
 And what makes that even odder is that it was actually just the distance from the starting line at Windsor Castle to the Royal Box inside the White City Stadium, rather than any nod to the marathon run itself.

 The 1908 Olympics were actually rather strange, not only because seventy five runners entered (reduced, thankfully, to a starting line up of fifty-five), but for the way it ended - and that is shown on this card, where we have Dorando Pietri, an Italian athlete, who had collapsed several times en route and then crossed the line at the end of the marathon, but only with assistance, before being disqualified for having been helped.
 Though it does say on card 1 of Quaker Oats` package issue "Great Moments in Sport" that he was "given a special gold cup by Queen Alexandra".
+And that turns out to be true, because a photograph exists!

 That meant that the gold medal went to the American, John Joseph Hayes, who came home second, with a time of just under three hours.
-It is said that it was he who helped popularise the growth of marathons in cities, but this is incorrect, for the first city marathon was in Boston in 1897.
+Now it is said that it was he who helped popularise the growth of marathons in cities, but this is incorrect, for the first city marathon was in Boston in 1897.

 The first one in London, by the way, was in 1909 - that was called The Polytechnic Marathon, and it ran every year, using the standard Olympic distance but over a variety of courses.
 And it ran right until 1996.